 Meditation is a yellow brick road to a place of peace, you never explored before, present within your mind.
 A haven of your own that you can enter whenever you please.
+Meditation and mindfulness for kids and adults are great skills to tap into.

 Like Personal Growth on Facebook